zariart/Social_network_bot/README.md

-# Social_network_bot
+# oneday-onekara

-Social network bot to post a Live link with pictures from a random list
+Social network bot to post a Live link with pictures